klmnden/azure-docs.tr-tr/articles/key-vault/key-vault-key-rotation-log-monitoring.md

 }
 ```

-Key Vault çağırın ve gizli bilgilerinizi değerini almak için gereken kodu ekleyin.
-Aşağıdaki ilk eklemelisiniz using deyimi:
+Key Vault çağırın ve gizli bilgilerinizi değerini almak için gereken kodu ekleyin. İlk olarak, aşağıdaki ekleyin `using` deyimi:

 ```csharp
 using Microsoft.Azure.KeyVault;